-Quite lot of Google Adsense publishers like myself have been asking questions particularly about the usual disparities between the estimated earnings and the actual or finalised earnings from Google Adsense.
+Google Ads publishers like myself have been asking questions, particularly about the usual disparities between the estimated earnings and the actual or finalized earnings from Google AdSense.

-For instance you may have estimated earnings of £1,500, but got pay £1,300 as finalised earnings at the end of the month.
+For instance, you may have estimated earnings of £1,500, but got paid £1,300 as finalized earnings at the end of the month.

-The difference of £200 deducted from the estimated earnings is usually the bone of contention between Google Adsense and the publishers that laboured everyday to ensure quality contents.
+The difference of £200 deducted from the estimated earnings is usually the bone of contention.
+Especially, between Google AdSense and the publishers that laboured every day to ensure quality content.

 Increasing AdSense payments transparency